vilda/le/test/README.md

 	tests.d/formatters.sh

 The `testd.sh` script extracts expected output and compares it against actual output.
-Their difference are displayed then; unless they are the same in which case `SUCCESS` is displayed.
+The difference is then displayed; unless they are the same in which case `SUCCESS` is displayed.

 Writing tests